-Generation Next is Calgary International Film Festivala's youth-focused film series.
-Now in its second year, Generation Next empowers youth ambassadors to hand pick films relevant to their generation and is the first of its kind in Canada.
+Generation Next is Calgary International Film Festival's youth-focused film series.
+Heading into its third year, Generation Next empowers youth ambassadors to hand-pick films relevant to their generation and is the first of its kind in Canada.
+The Series gives a new voice to the youth perspective by collaborating with high school students to select and watch films, curating an important part of CIFF's lineup.

 (2019).
 Directed by Damon Gameau.
 Australia.
 92 minutes.
 G.